chronoxor/FastBinaryEncoding/documents/FBE.md

 FastBinaryEncoding format describes domain model with as a set of enums, flags and structs.
 Structs fields are described with a base or complex types or collection.

-Example of the order domain model:
+Example of the domain model:
 ```proto
 // Order side declaration
 enum OrderSide